Joseph B. Stulberg

 A former vice president of the American Arbitration Association in charge of its Community Dispute Services program, Professor Stulberg has been active in the ADR field as a practitioner, scholar, and teacher since 1973.

-He has extensive mediation experience, including service in disputes involving Native American land claims, environmental controversies, and state budget negotiations; he has facilitated public planning processes among governmental leaders, NGOs, unions, and citizen groups in emerging democratic societies in Central and Eastern Europe.
+An experienced practitioner, he has mediated disputes of national significance involving Native American land claims, environmental controversies, and state budget negotiations; he has facilitated significant public planning processes among governmental leaders, NGOs, unions, and citizen groups in emerging democratic societies in Central and Eastern Europe.

 Professor Stulberg directed Wayne State University’s interdisciplinary Master of Arts in Industrial Relations Program and then created and co-directed the university’s Master of Arts in Dispute Resolution program.
 Before joining Moritz in 1998, he was professor of law and director of advanced studies at the University of Missouri-Columbia School of Law, where he led the formation of the country’s first LL.M.
 Program in Dispute Resolution.

-Professor Stulberg has written widely on theoretical, policy, and practice issues in dispute resolution, including his book on mediation strategy and theory, The Middle Voice (2d ed.
-2013.) (with Lela P. Love) and his co-authored law school textbook, Mediation Theory and Practice (3d ed.
+Professor Stulberg has published more than 60 articles in professional journals on theoretical, policy, and practice issues in dispute resolution, and has authored his book on mediation strategy and theory, The Middle Voice (2d ed.
+2013.) (with Lela P. Love) as well as his co-authored law school textbook, Mediation Theory and Practice (3d ed.
 2013).

-He currently serves as co-chair of the editorial board of the ABA’s Dispute Resolution Magazine, the publication of its 8,500-member Dispute Resolution Section.
-He served on the Advisory Committee on Dispute Resolution to the Supreme Court of Ohio (1999-2011); chaired the national Task Force of the Association for Conflict Resolution that analyzed the Arbitration Fairness Act (2009); and was the reporter for the Joint Committee on the Model Standards of Conduct Mediators (2005).
+Active in professional organizations, he was co-chair of the editorial board of the ABA’s Dispute Resolution Magazine, the quarterly publication of its 4,500-member Dispute Resolution Section, from 2012-2017.
+He served on the Advisory Committee on Dispute Resolution to the Supreme Court of Ohio (1999-2011); chaired the national Task Force of the Association for Conflict Resolution that analyzed the Arbitration Fairness Act (2009); and was the reporter for the Joint Committee on the Model Standards of Conduct Mediators (2002-05).